Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

-I present Monte Carlo simulations to demonstrate that the algorithm successfully discovers and estimates heterogeneity in a variety of settings --- at least with suitably large samples.
-In addition, I use the well-known and investigated dataset of \cite{popeleches2013} on the Romanian school system. \cite{popeleches2013} study the average treatment effect on Baccalaureate examination outcomes of going to a better school, and undertake some additional ad-hoc heterogeneity analysis. \cite{hsu2019testing} use their proposed test and show some evidence on the heterogeneity in the treatment effect without identifying the sources of the heterogeneity.
-I show that using the algorithm I can refine their results, discovering important treatment heterogeneity along with the level of school average transition scores\footnote{This is the average score within schools for incoming students.
-The transition score is calculated based on students' performance on the national test(s) and by their previous grades during classes 5-8.} and the number of schools in town.
-The algorithm reveals groups that have different treatment effects but were missed by \cite{popeleches2013}.
-Furthermore, with a more extensive survey dataset with many socio-economic variables (but with fewer observations), I find that the estimated intention-to-treat effect varies among other covariates with having internet access at home, gender of the student, the education of the mother, and the proportion of novice teachers in school.
+We present Monte Carlo simulations to demonstrate that the algorithm successfully discovers and estimates heterogeneity in various settings --- at least with suitably large samples.
+In addition, we use the well-known and investigated dataset of \cite{popeleches2013} on the Romanian school system. \cite{popeleches2013} study the average treatment effect on Baccalaureate examination outcomes of going to a better school, and undertake additional ad-hoc heterogeneity analysis. \cite{hsu2019testing} use their proposed test and shows some evidence on the heterogeneity in the treatment effect without identifying the sources of the heterogeneity.
+We show that using the algorithm, we can refine their results, discovering important treatment heterogeneity along with the level of school average transition scores and the number of schools in town.
+The algorithm reveals groups with different treatment effects that missed \cite{popeleches2013}.
+Furthermore, with a more extensive survey dataset with many socio-economic variables (but with fewer observations), we find that the estimated intention-to-treat effect varies among other covariates, including having phone access, school average transition score, negative interaction with peers, and the age of the head of household.